zbee/d4lf-editor/README.md

 ## Updating

-This sees a lot of use in my friend group, so as long as any of us are playing it will be up to date with the latest D4LF features.

 For small version changes, I just update the variable to the latest version, and make sure that `json/` files are updated.<br>
 For larger changes (which typically mirror larger changes in Diablo, so I